Bicycle Accidents Can Result In Life-Changing Injuries

 Collisions with motor vehicles present the greatest threat for serious injury to bicycle riders.
-Over the past ten years, as cycling becomes increasingly popular among adults, both as a mode of transportation and an approach to physical fitness, the number of adult cyclist fatalities and injuries has increased proportionately.
+Over the past 10 years, as cycling becomes increasingly popular among adults, both for exercise and as a mode of transportation, the number of adult cyclist fatalities and injuries has increased proportionately.
 Consider these alarming statistics from the National Highway Traffic and Safety Administration:

 - 87% of the cyclist fatalities were males; 79% of injured cyclists were males.